Career Center for faculty

 Denise E. Williams

-The Career Readiness Project strives to plan, build, and evaluate programs and processes that weave career education as the common thread throughout the Metro State student journey.
-A Career Readiness framework provides a way for faculty, advisors, and students to reflect on how coursework can prepare students for the next steps in their professional journeys.
-The goal is to establish Career Readiness as a university-wide effort that encourages faculty and staff coming together to foster a culture of career development, cross-disciplinary collaborations and a community of practice.
-Universities are integrating this approach institution-wide by infusing intentional student learning mapped to career competencies into the curriculum and co-curriculum.
+The Career Readiness Project strives to plan, build, and evaluate programs and processes that weave career education and the related competencies as the common thread throughout the Metro State student journey.
+The Career Readiness framework provides a way for faculty, advisors, and students to reflect on how coursework can prepare students for the next steps to meet their career goals.
+In our work, we seek to foster a culture of career development, cross-disciplinary collaborations and a community of practice.

-We are grateful to our faculty for helping to share these ideas with students in the context of their curricula.
+We are grateful to all those involved for helping to share these ideas with students in the context of their curricula.
 The Faculty Workgroup is taking the lead in coordinating this important work, members include:

 Background